AliceO2Group/Monitoring/README.md

 Derived metrics are generated each time as new value is passed to the module.
 Their names are suffixed with derived mode name.

+### Global tags
+Glabal tags are tags that are added to each metric.
+The following tags are set to global by library itself:
+- `hostname`
+- `name` - process name

+You can add your own global tag by calling `addGlobalTag(std::string name, std::string value)`.

 ### Monitoring process
 Currently process monitoring is supported only on Linux.
 To enable it use:
 ```cpp